-Loch Lomond is the largest inland body of water in the British Isles by surface area, is included in the Trossachs National Park, and is an area of dramatic contrasts and a popular leisure destination.
+Loch Lomond is the largest inland body of water in the British Isles by surface area.
+Included in the Trossachs National Park, it is an area of dramatic contrasts and a popular leisure destination.

 Measuring 24 miles long and between 0.75 miles wide in the north to 5 miles wide toward the south, Loch Lomond Scotland was once voted the 6th greatest natural wonder in Britain.